francisquinha/pencil/ESOF-docs/Software_Verification_and_Validation.md

 ##  Degree of Testability

-(Isolateability: The degree to which the component under test (CUT) can be tested in isolation.
-; Separation of concerns: The degree to which the component under test has a single, well defined responsibility.
-; Understandability: The degree to which the component under test is documented or self-explaining.)

 ### Isolateability, Separation and Understandanbility

 Pencil2D has followed a modular implementation.
 This means that the many utilities that compose the whole software were